KumarAbhay98/nerdytech/README.md

 <img width="147" alt="Screenshot 2023-08-09 032417" src="https://github.com/KumarAbhay98/nerdytech/assets/92244303/c2168399-c460-47d4-8ea7-e515e187cc79">

-Visit the live website: [Nerdy](http://nerrdytechhs.pythonanywhere.com/)
+The initial version of the website was : https://nerddytechh.netlify.app/ Visit the live website: [Nerdy](http://nerrdytechhs.pythonanywhere.com/)

 Welcome to Nerdy, a vibrant and engaging website built using frontend tools and Django for user authentication and engagement.
 Nerdy features a bright color scheme of yellow and blue, providing a visually appealing and user-friendly experience.
 This README will guide you through the project's features, deployment, technologies used, and more.